 There will always be exceptions to the rule, in any species that you look at.
 Stewie, a famous Maine Coon cat is one such example!

-If you look at the 2010 Guinness World Records, you will see that a cat called Stewie was awarded with the title for the ‘longest cat of his breed‘.
+If you look at the 2010 Guinness World Records, you will see that a cat called Stewie was awarded the title of the ‘longest cat of his breed‘.

 Those wondering whether the owner of Stewie fed her Maine Coon cat on a specialist diet that resulted in his physical frame continuing to grow and grow might be surprised to hear that he did not.

 Since this record was recorded, other Maine Coon owners have since come forward with their extremely large Maine Coon cats requesting that their treasured felines also compete for the title of ‘longest cat of his breed’.

 Are Maine Coon Kittens Bigger?

-What you will notice immediately, however, is that the Maine Coon kittens features are larger than other cat breeds i.e. their paws and ears.
+What you will notice immediately, however, is that the Maine Coon kitten’s features are larger than other cat breeds i.e. their paws and ears.

 The Maine Coons fur also grows to be very long and thick, unlike most standard moggies.
 They also have a ruff of longer hair around their neckline which makes them look like a little lion!

 Can You Predict How Big Your Maine Coon Kitten Grows?

-Owners often ask me if it is possible to predict how large their Maine Coon kitten will grow.
+In fact, owners often ask me if it is possible to predict how large their Maine Coon kitten will grow.
 As much as I would love to tell them that I can, I am not a psychic!

-There is also the chance that the cat may possess a recessive gene in their DNA, resulting in them growing far smaller, or larger than their parents.
+There is also the chance that either cat breed may possess a recessive gene in their DNA, resulting in them growing far smaller, or larger than their parents.

 Why Do Maine Coons Grow Larger Than Normal Cats?

-Their body is covered with thick fur which keeps them warm during the colder seasons, and is made up of two silky thick undercoats of hair which are then covered by an outer coat of long guard hair.
+Their body is covered with thick fur which keeps them warm during the colder seasons and is made up of two silky thick undercoats of hair which are then covered by an outer coat of long guard hair.

 If you have, you will have quickly noticed that the Maine Coon cat size truly dwarfs the majority of cat breeds.

 According to Wiktionary, the ‘square-cube law’ theory may help to explain why the Maine Coon cat size differs so wildly from other cat breeds.

 Why Do Maine Coon Cats Grow So Big?

 Whilst many folklore myths continue to do the rounds until this very day, there are only three main myths and legends that have really won the hearts of the population.

 The first myth talks of Marie Antoinette’s cats being smuggled to Wiscasset in Maine (United States), whilst another folklore myth claims the Maine Coon cat is genetically part-raccoon!

-And that’s ok, isn’t it? because it is their truly unknown lineage which has led the Maine Coon cat to be closely associated with words such as ‘magical’ and ‘mythical’, which have served only to increase their popularity yet further.
+And that’s ok, isn’t it because it is their truly unknown lineage that has led the Maine Coon cat to be closely associated with words such as ‘magical’ and ‘mythical’, which have served only to increase their popularity yet further.

 Maine Coon Size Myths